To buy a set of Deck6 cards: www.thegamecrafter.com/games/deck6

 I found the images on several public domain image sites, but after doing a bit of searching, I managed to trace them back to your web site.
 I would very much like to make a deck of cards using these suit symbols.

-Click here to buy a set of Deck6 cards from SHP Games
+To buy a set of Deck6 cards: www.thegamecrafter.com/games/deck6

 Magic Orthodoxy is a review site by David, a magician and card collector for over 20 years.
 He created a YouTube channel in 2013 when a friend asked him to review a deck, and he's been doing it ever since.
-In January, 2017, David reviewed Deck6.
-Unfortunately, he speaks as if I produced and marketed Deck6 - That was Scott Davis.
-I was the designer.
+In 2017, David reviewed Deck6 (unfortunately, he speaks as if I produced and marketed Deck6 - that was Scott Davis.
+I was the concept designer.)

 An earlier failed attempt